Skip to main content

 Engineering and Technical Operations Leader

-What’s Changed Since 2020
+What’s changed since 2020

 #

-OpenSSH has made important security improvements.
-Version 8.8 deprecated the ssh-rsa host key algorithm (which uses SHA-1 signatures vulnerable to chosen-prefix collisions).
-OpenSSH 9.0 introduced post-quantum hybrid key exchange with sntrup761x25519-sha512, and version 10.0 added ML-KEM-768 (mlkem768x25519-sha256) as the default.
+A few notable things have happened: OpenSSH 8.8 deprecated the ssh-rsa host key algorithm because its SHA-1 signatures are vulnerable to chosen-prefix collisions.
+OpenSSH 9.0 introduced post-quantum hybrid key exchange with sntrup761x25519-sha512, and 10.0 made ML-KEM-768 (mlkem768x25519-sha256) the default.
 The Terrapin attack (CVE-2023-48795) led to the kex-strict extension in late 2023.

-Auditing Your SSH Server
+Auditing your SSH server

 #